Andy JonesJournalist and Broadcaster

 In broadcast, Andy has made and fronted packages for BBC1's Inside Out, BBC 2's Victoria Derbyshire programme and London Live News as well as pitching and producing his own C4 Dispatches story, "Who Is Getting Rich From The Housing Crisis?" which aired in July 2018, a show which broke several national stories.

-In other pint work he has interviewed celebrities like Elle Macpherson, Cristiano Ronaldo, Bette Midler, David Beckham and Cheryl Cole; built and lived in an igloo in the Arctic Circle and produced Grazia Australia's 'Guy Next Door' column for over a year.
+In other print work he has interviewed celebrities like Elle Macpherson, Cristiano Ronaldo, Bette Midler, David Beckham, Simon Cowell and Cheryl Cole; built and lived in an igloo in the Arctic Circle and produced Grazia Australia's 'Guy Next Door' column for over a year.

-Andy is also an in-demand media trainer offering a range of training schemes (through Zamala International) to private clients - Royal College of Midwives, Prostate Cancer, GB Swim Team - as well as his own bespoke PR services to firms like Clarion, Instinct, Hope & Glory, Hotwire, Unity and FeverPR.
+Andy is also an in-demand media trainer having trained over 250 CEOs and C-suite spokespeople for major global organisations, offering a range of training schemes (both privately and through Zamala International) to private clients.
+These include Royal College of Midwives, Prostate Cancer, GB Swim Team - as well as his own bespoke PR services to firms like Deliberate PR, Clarion, Instinct, Hope & Glory, Hotwire, Unity and FeverPR.

-He is particularly proud of his guest lecture work for future journalists (Westminster, Kingston, Bournemouth and Edinburgh Napier universities, plus Bauer Academy and Go Think Big) as well as his work highlighting social housing injustices for Dispatches, Vice and The Sunday Times.
+He is particularly proud of his guest lecture work for future journalists (Westminster, Kingston, Bournemouth and Edinburgh Napier universities, plus Bauer Academy) as well as mentoring young wannabe journalists who cannot afford university, as well as his work highlighting social housing injustices for Dispatches, Vice and The Sunday Times.